roomorama/concierge/README.md

 `create_booking` is the only method whose implementation is necessary.
 You can assume that the parameters at this point were already validated, so required parameters will be present and valid.

-In the code above, `Partner::Client` is an implementation of a client library for the supplier's API.
+In the code above, `Supplier::Client` is an implementation of a client library for the supplier's API.

 Note that the `create_booking` method: